About us

 Step 2.
 Collaborate

-If we think your piece looks promising, we will discuss timeline, style and expectations, and talk contract.
+If we think your manuscript looks promising, we will discuss timeline, style and expectations, and send you a contract.

 Step 3.
 Assessment, edit and design